mobizt/ESP_SSLClient/README.md

   // by not set any buffer size or set the rx buffer size to maximum SSL record size (16384) and 512 for tx buffer size.
   ssl_client.setBufferSizes(1024 /* rx */, 512 /* tx */);

-  // assign the basic client
+  // Assign the basic client
-  ssl_client.setClient(&basic_client);
+  // Due to the basic_client pointer is assigned, to avoid dangling pointer, basic_client should be existed
+  // as long as it was used by ssl_client for transportation. ssl_client.setClient(&basic_client);

   Serial.print("Connecting to server...");